Article Badge Image

 • Online and mobile banking features

-When comparing checking accounts, it helps to look at all of the features and benefits before making a decision.
+When comparing checking accounts, it helps to look at all the features and benefits before deciding.
 Some of the things to consider include:

 • Monthly maintenance fees